brave/browser-laptop/docs/state.md

       tabPageIndex: number, // Index of the current tab page },
     siteInfo: {
-      isVisible: boolean, // Whether or not to show site info like # of blocked ads
+      isVisible: boolean // Whether or not to show site info like # of blocked ads },
-      expandTrackingProtection: boolean,
-      expandAdblock: boolean,
-      expandHttpse: boolean
-    },
     noScriptInfo: {
       isVisible: boolean, // Whether the noscript infobox is visible